chiaraco/HABiC/README.md

 ## Usage

-The code can be used as follows:
+The algorithm can be used as follows:

 ```python
 #######################################################